shrBadihi/ARDiff_Equiv_Checking/README.md

 cd /.../path-to-ARDiff_Equiv_Checking-folder/Implementation/
 sh RunningBenchmarksOnLinux.sh
 ```
-OSX and Windows users should use RunningBenchmarksOnMac.sh and RunningBenchmarksOnWindows.bat, respectively.
+OSX users should use RunningBenchmarksOnMac.sh.

 The script runs DSE, IMP-S, and ARDiff on each Equivalent and Non-Equivalent pairs of methods for each benchmark.